jube-home/www.jube.io/_pages/training.md

 # Jube Training Overview

-Jube provides comprehensive documentation and resources to ensure successful implementation.
-Key documentation and select knowledge base articles are integrated into **Jooby**, Jube’s AI-powered chatbot, accessible via the chat icon on the bottom right of every page.
-Jooby is designed to quickly retrieve general information about Jube’s implementation and practical use.
-For self-service learning, users can explore the documentation, Jooby, and the **Sandbox environment**, accessible from the navigation menu on every page.
+For self-guided learning, users can explore the [documentation](https://jube-home.github.io/jube/), interact with Jooby, Jube’s AI-powered chatbot, or utilize the [sandbox](https://sandbox.jube.io) environment, all accessible from the navigation menu on every page.

-To further support users, Jube offers a **comprehensive training program** designed to equip participants with the skills needed to confidently implement, manage, and optimize Jube.
+To further support users, Jube offers a comprehensive training program designed to equip participants with the skills needed to confidently implement, manage, and optimize Jube.

 ---